 A great way to create contrast between your betta and its environment is by choosing a dark substrate; make sure to consider this before setting up the tank, as switching up an established substrate can be messy and difficult – especially once your fish is inside!

-A darker substrate will help bring out the intensities of the colors of your fish while a lighter substrate can sometimes cause the fish to look washed out and also becomes noticeably dirty over time.
+A darker substrate will help bring out the intensities of the colors of your fish while a lighter substrate can sometimes cause the fish to look washed out and also become noticeably dirty over time.

 Tank Background

-Some betta keepers also utilize a black backing to their tank, to make the colors in the foreground really stand out.
+Some betta keepers also utilize a black backing to their tank, to make the colors in the foreground stand out.
 Vibrant plants, decor, and fish colors will also be highlighted against a dark backdrop, and the effect can look stylish as well.

 Just be aware that while bright colors appear more intense against a dark background, darker colors may become almost invisible!